 Gavin (not his real name) is in the graduating Class of ’21 at Harrow School.
-He will read Law at Oxford after completing his National Service in the Singapore army.
+He will read Law at Oxford after completing his National Service.

 Why did you choose to board?
 Tell us your story!

 I wanted a different experience from the one offered by the local Singaporean school I attended previously.
 I felt that while they were incredibly academic, they were often lacking in encouraging students to pursue sporting or cultural interests.

 How big are the classes?
 How is your relationship with teachers different, being that you live on school campus with them?

 Classes are around 10-15 people depending on the subject.
 Teachers are available to talk to you at pretty much all hours of the day by virtue of us living on campus with them.
 It’s far more convenient to schedule a 9pm or 10pm meeting than one might think!

 What is the workload like outside of the classroom?
 Were you up doing homework all night?

 Workload is definitely manageable provided procrastination is not done in excess.
 On the few (more realistically, many) occasions I left all my work to do in a single night, I was forced to stay up very late.
 However, that was done through my own perverse volition so it is in no way the fault of the school.

 What is the social life like at a boarding school?
 What do you do on weekends?